JDecunha/MicroTrackGenerator/README.md

 **-out:** (mandatory)

 Specify the output folder and name for the track information file.
 In addition to the name given the random seed and which thread the track was generated on will be appended to the filename.
+If the output filepath names a folder, the user must generate that folder, this application will not create an output folder for you.

 **-mac:** (mandatory)